Intervue/Data-structures-algorithms-for-interviews/README.md

 maximum elements from array and max heap can contain minimum elements from array (this can be known at runtime without sorting the array). (refer question 7)
 - Since each data structure has its own significance, sometimes it is good to use multiple data structures like min heap + max heap + linked list as BST and so on for some algos to perform series of operations
+- Given max heap to be converted to min heap, if you delete max each time and insert it in min heap it will take logn time for each element therefore, total n elements.
+It will take nlogn time.
+Therefore, if you just take the array as a random array rather than taking it as a max heap you can build the min heap in O(n) time which is a better method.

 # Topic0: Programming Questions